 Effective SaaS Marketing Challenges

-Selling a product without a physical presence is a challenge.
+This business model comes with some challenges, as it’s about selling a product without a physical presence.
 Here are some of the difficulties that SaaS marketers face daily:

 1. Easy Cancellations and Downgrades